Starling Bank Limited

 Leaves

-The Board recognises the importance of understanding how Starling’s business impacts the communities it serves and of contributing to the community through volunteering and charitable giving.
-Starling recently announced a new partnership with the National Trust aimed at improving access to nature and conserving natural habitats for all to enjoy now and in the future.
+Starling recognises the importance of understanding how our business impacts the communities and environments we serve.
+Starling’s partnership with the National Trust is aimed at improving access to nature and conserving natural habitats for all to enjoy now and in the future.
 Starling also encourages employees to volunteer within the community and offers two days’ paid leave per year to do so.

 Example of an investment chart